fbpx

 Storing application materials.
 Many students work on applications while at school or home.
 If you want easy access to your application materials, you can use a cloud drive wherever you go.
 My favorite, and one you are likely most familiar with, is Google Drive.
 Create a “College Application” folder as your master folder.
 In this folder, store your general college essay, resume, and brag sheet.
 Also, keep sub-folders for each college you’ll be applying to.
 In the sub-folders, you will store supplemental essays and other supporting documents.
 What’s great about this system is that you can link folders and documents to the College Tracker (saved as a Google Sheet) for easy retrievals, such as essays and your resume.
 As a bonus, you can upload essays written in Google Docs directly into your Common App essay section.
 The same is true for other parts of the Common App that require an upload.

 Having a professional email address.
 You will need to manage communications between you and the college office.
 Email is the primary way that college officers will communicate with you.
-Make sure that you create and provide colleges with a professional email address, such as first.lastname@domain.com.
+Make sure that you create and provide colleges with a professional email address, such as [email protected].
 Ideally, this account would be separate from the one that you use for your personal life.
 Make sure that you check the email account every day to respond to time-sensitive emails.
 If there is a request that you do not understand, ask a parent or guidance counselor for help.

 Keep every email you get from a college.
 To help you organize your inbox, I recommend that you label and sort emails by colleges so that you maintain a record of communication.
 You never know when you may need to refer back to an email.